EnsembleUI/ensemble_docs_archived/docs/introduction.md

 1. **Standardize development of native apps around one technology** - You can target the same definition across platforms.
 Ensemble also enables customization per platform.
 2. **Instant update of native apps** - Ensemble apps can load the screen definitions locally or from a server.
 By putting them on the server, you can push updates to clients instantly.
-3. **QA Automation** - The declerative approach allows Ensemble to automate the QA.
-4. **No more framework upgrades** - As new native technologies are released, we update Ensemble's runtime libraries, freeing you from spending resources to stay on latest framework releases.
+3. **No more framework upgrades** - As new native technologies are released, we update Ensemble's runtime libraries, freeing you from spending resources to stay on latest framework releases.

 ## Got any questions or feature requests?